-If you live in an area with long, cold winters, you’ll probably spend well over $1,000 each year on a heating source, such as oil, kerosene, natural gas, and electricity.
+If you live in an area with long, cold winters, you’ll probably spend well over $1,000 each year on heating costs.

-To save on energy costs, supplement your heating needs with a solar air convection heater that collects heat from the sun to warm your home.
+To save on energy costs, supplement your heating needs with a solar air convection heater that collects heat from the sun to create heat.

 Benefits and Drawbacks of Solar Air Heaters